Animals on Campus

-Walter’s owner is third-year English student Michelle Lagos.
-Lagos said the account, created in July, got a much bigger response than she had anticipated.
+Walter’s owner is a third-year English student.
+She said the account, created in July, got a much bigger response than she had anticipated.
 “I didn’t think a lot of people would find it interesting,” she said, “but a lot of people really like her photos and comment.”
-In posts written from Walter’s perspective, they chronicle her adventures around UC Davis and in Lagos’ hometown of West Hollywood.
+In posts written from Walter’s perspective, they chronicle her adventures around UC Davis and West Hollywood.

-Lagos got Walter from Petco five months ago and said she chose the name because it sounds mature and sophisticated.
+Her owner got Walter from Petco five months ago and said she chose the name because it sounds mature and sophisticated.
 A month later she found out Walter is actually a girl.
-Her distinguished moniker seems to suit her, Lagos said.
+Her distinguished moniker seems to suit her, she said.
 “She’s pretty quirky.
 She has a very picky attitude.
 She doesn’t like her vegetables.”

 A Beloved Boarder

 When Margo Rosenbaum applied to college, one of her top priorities was to make sure her friend Nina could accompany her.
 This couldn’t happen at just any college, because Nina is a horse: a gray warmblood and Oldenburg mare.
 Rosenbaum, now a second-year student majoring in communication, said, “That was the dream.
 I didn’t want to have to sell her when I was going off to college so I was going to somehow make it work no matter where I went.”

 Nina now boards at the UC Davis Equestrian Center.
 Rosenbaum spends one to three hours every day riding and spending time with Nina.